My Father's World: A Family-Centered Curriculum

 Deep Bible Integration

-At its core, My Father’s World is a gospel-centered curriculum (see my YouTube video below for more gospel-centered curriculum picks I love).
+At its core, this program is a gospel-centered curriculum (see my YouTube video below for more gospel-centered curriculum picks I love).

 Every subject, from history to science, includes integrated Bible lessons that reinforce Christian values.